-As per Condition 5 the Year 2 ACR and publication of relevant management plans and monitoring programs was due on 30 April 2020 (i.e. within 60 business day of the 12 month anniversary of the commencement of the action).
+As per Condition 5, the Year 2 ACR and publication of relevant management plans and monitoring programs was due on 30 April 2020 (i.e., within 60 business day of the 12 month anniversary of the commencement of the action).
 Due to a number of physical restrictions put in place during the height of the novel COVID-19 pandemic in March 2020, reporting was delayed.

-On the 6 May 2020, the Department was formally notified in writing of this delay with an extension requested until 22 May 2020.
-Acknowledgment of this delay was made by the Department also on 6 May 2020.
-A copy of this correspondence is contained in Appendix C.
+On the 6 May 2020, the Department was formally notified in writing (email) of this delay with an extension requested until 22 May 2020.
+Acknowledgment of this delay was received from the Department also on 6 May 2020 via email.
+A copy of this correspondence is provided in Appendix C.